rijwal/rijwal/README.md

 # **Rijwal Sangey** ⚡️

 ### Engineering Student at the University of British Columbia
- **Vancouver, BC | rijwalsangey@gmail.com**
+ **Vancouver, BC | rijwalsangey@gmail.com* | https://rijwalsangey.netlify.app/ *

  ---
  ### 🙋 **About Me**
   Hi, I’m Rijwal Sangey, a tech enthusiast passionate about making a difference in the field of technology.
 My interests lie in exploring **embedded technologies** and **artificial intelligence** to drive innovation and create impactful solutions.
-Get to know me better on the website I developed: (https://rijwal.github.io/Personal-Portfolio/)

 ---